Interacting with the Call Permit Precompile¶

 "Call Permit Precompile"

 exactly for the name, the version of your dApp or platform, the chain ID of the network the signature is to be used on, and the address of the contract that will verify the signature.
-Note that you'll need to specify the chain ID of your appchain in the script to generate the correct signature - All of the assembled data will be signed using Ethers.js
+Note that you'll need to specify the chain ID of your network in the script to generate the correct signature - All of the assembled data will be signed using Ethers.js

 - The signature will be returned and you can use Ethers.js